An overview of Tracking Analyst

 Print all topics in : "Getting started with Tracking Analyst"

-With the ArcGIS Tracking Analyst extension, you can create a new connection to a tracking service that can stream real-time temporal data to track events as they occur.
+With the ArcGIS Tracking Analyst extension, you can create a connection to a tracking service or GPS device that can stream real-time temporal data to track events as they occur.
 Use ArcCatalog to set up the connection and add data directly into ArcMap, where you can play the data on a map background.
 You can also add and symbolize fixed-time data to play on the map.

 Learn more about symbolizing temporal data